mbogosian/balanced-hangman/README.md

 - The UI does not expose functionality to change one’s account password, even though such functionality exists on the server.
-This should be easy enough to add, perhaps through the settings screen.
-You can currently trick the application into changing an account password by taking advantage of an apparent server bug (see [Observations About The Server Reference
+This should be easy enough to add, perhaps through the account screen.

-  Implementation](#Observations About The Server Reference Implementation)).
+  You can currently trick the application into changing an account password by taking advantage of an apparent server bug (see [Observations About The Server Reference Implementation](#Observations About The Server Reference Implementation)).
   To do this, attempt to log in using a bad e-mail address or password, which will enable the “Create new” button in the account screen.
 Then